pvcraven/2019_spring_web_dev/source/final/chumbley/index.rst

 Conditionals and Loops
 ~~~~~~~~~~~~~~~~~~~~~~

-Using directives, Vue gives you the ability to write if statements and for loops
+Using directives, Vue gives you the ability to write "if" statements and "for"
-with ``v-if`` and ``v-for``.
-The following example walks you through how to do
+loops with ``v-if`` and ``v-for``.
+The following example walks you through how
-conditionals and loops in Vue.js.
+to do conditionals and loops in Vue.js.

 HTML Example